opendocsg/slw-judgments-backfill/2012_SGHC_101/report.md

 It bought the defendant’s paint for that purpose.
 The plaintiff applied the paint to the surfaces of the building project based on the defendant’s proposed paint system.
 However, there was extensive discolouration.
 The plaintiff bought replacement paint from a third party, Haruna (S) Pte Ltd, and repainted both the discoloured and adjacent areas in the buildings.
 Although the original painting works took 7.5 month to complete, the repainting works took 16 months.
 Subsequently, the plaintiff brought the present action claiming damages for the expense of repainting.
 It claimed that the defendant had given a warranty for the paint so long as the use of the paint was based on the defendant’s proposed paint system.
 The defendant denied that the paint was defective and brought a counterclaim against the plaintiff for the contract price of the goods supplied.
 It also denied that it had given any enforceable warranty covering the paint supplied.

-3       In _Anti-Corrosion Pte Ltd v Berger Paints Singapore Pte Ltd_ [2010] SGHC 351, I found that the plaintiff had not proven its case (namely that the defects in the paint had caused the discolouration)
+3       In _Anti-Corrosion Pte Ltd v Berger Paints Singapore Pte Ltd_ <span class="citation">[2010] SGHC 351</span>, I found that the plaintiff had not proven its case (namely that the defects in the paint had caused the discolouration)

  No. Description Amount